Alpha Moguls: Morgan Stanley’s Swanand Kelkar Explains Why Investing In India Is Easier

 Kelkar is bullish on the India story.
 The nominal gross domestic product has been growing in double digits for the last few years.
 That makes the job of an investor “very easy”, compared to similar-sized economies around the world, he said.

 In my portfolio, I don’t have Nifty futures.
-I have stocks and that is what I look for – stocks that can grow.Swanand Kelkar, Executive Director, Morgan Stanley Investment Management
+I have stocks and that is what I look for – stocks that can grow.Swanand Kelkar, Managing Director, Morgan Stanley Investment Management

 Kelkar says there are a number of investment options which will deliver 15-20 percent annualised returns for the next few years.